Aikeh2021/Employee-Encrypted-Password-Generator/README.md

-## New Methods
+## New Methods and Roadblocks

-I can definitely say my new study methods are greatly helping with my understanding of the material.
-Now that I am reviewing lectures the day after they occur, I have time to begin my homework and ask questions on things I don’t understand.
-I hope I am able to keep applying these methods on future units.
-It also helps me feel less overwhelmed.
-Rather than having to review all of the lectures before starting my homework, I just look over my notes from the lectures.
-If anything is unclear, I ask a TA for help and record what I learned in my notes in case the issue comes up again.
+I can definitely say my new study methods are greatly helping with my understanding of the past material.
+Unfortunately, I have hit another roadblock.
+My new method, though effective, is quite time consuming.
+In addition, I find it has not been so helpful with the current unit.
+I don't understand what I am doing and I am stumped on how to move forward.
+I think I don't understand a lot of the terms being used in class and it's hindering my understanding because I have a hard time implementing ideas and terms I have never seen before.
+Not to mention, the volume of new concepts is large and one day of review on my own between classes is not enough for me to understand.
+I need to find a new way to understand the material so I don't fall further behind.
+I think I am going to revisit this homework and keep working on it on my personal device's visual studio code.
+I sometimes find that time and repetition are what I need to make the material click.
+I find that sometimes walking away from an assignment and looking at it after some time off, helps me see an issue with new eyes.
+And during my break, I review and Google things I didn't understand so that I'm still improving my knowledge while I'm away.
+In this instance, I wasn't even able to begin the javascript because I keep getting caught up in the names of the terms and what each thing does.
+After a few days of trying, I didn't know what to do anymore.
+I hope that eventually I will be able to get my code to work especially since I know I will have to use it again in the future.